virtualzone/tubewarder/docs/Installation.md

 ```

 # Log Files
-You can find the log files in these locations:
+If you're using the Docker image, you can find the log files in these locations:

 * Output log: /var/log/tubewarder.log
 * Stderr log: /var/log/tubewarder.err

 Please note that these are low-level system log files.
 You can find archived messages being sent via the Send API in a comfortable way using the web interface.

+When running Tubewarder using Java from the command line, the log messages are printed directly to the console.

 # Securing your installation